Jim Sheridan (politician): Post-parliamentary career

 In May 2017, Sheridan was elected as a councillor for a second time, representing the Labour Party for Houston, Crosslee and Linwood ward on Renfrewshire Council.

 On 18 August 2018, he was suspended from the Labour Party on a charge of antisemitism, after posting the following on Facebook: "For almost all my adult life I have had the utmost respect and empathy for the Jewish community and their historic suffering.
 No longer due to what they and their Blairite plotters are doing to my party and the long suffering people of Britain who need a radical Labour government."
 He was reinstated in February 2019 but received a reminder of party conduct.
 He commented: "I remain of the view that my accusers were misguided and overreacted to what was intended to highlight my personal frustration and criticism of those intent on undermining our leadership in Scotland and the UK.
 I would also like to reiterate my sincere apologies to the Jewish community whose historic struggle I have supported all my political life.”

 In June 2019, Sheridan was made deputy leader of Renfrewshire Council's Labour group.
 He endorsed Monica Lennon in the 2021 Scottish Labour leadership election.
-In July 2021, in a debate in the Renfrewshire council chamber, he referred to the remarks which caused his previous suspension from the Labour Party and stated that his previous remarks from 2018 were perfectly reasonable.
-He was again suspended from membership of the Labour Party.